petferns/FALL2020TIDYVERSE/README.md

 # 2. dplyr

-Throughout this part of the vignette, we make use of "student performance", a dataset supplied by infer containing a sample of 1000 observations of 8 variables from [kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams) datasets.
+Throughout this part of the vignette, we make use of "student performance", a dataset containing a sample of 1000 observations of 8 variables from [kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams) datasets.

 ```{r message=FALSE}
 # library